 How LIS Software Helps Pathologists Sign-Out Anatomic Pathology Cases Faster

-We invite you to come along as Implementations Director Petros Martirosian demonstrates how LigoLab Operating Platform, a laboratory information system (LIS) that includes an interwoven and silo-free module for laboratory revenue cycle management (RCM), helps pathologists review more cases and sign them out faster.
-In the video tutorial and screenshots that follow, he’ll showcase the LIS system’s intuitive user-friendly interface, and how the LIS software minimizes clicks, a very important aspect for pathologists in terms of productivity and turnaround times.
+We invite you to come along as Implementations Director Petros Martirosian demonstrates how LigoLab Informatics Platform, a laboratory information system (LIS meaning in medical labs) that includes an interwoven and silo-free module for laboratory revenue cycle management (laboratory billing system), helps pathologists review more cases and sign them out faster.
+In the video tutorial and screenshots that follow, he’ll showcase the LIS system software’s intuitive user-friendly interface, and how the LIS software (also called pathology management software or pathology lab report software) minimizes clicks, a very important aspect for pathologists in terms of productivity and turnaround times.

 Martirosian starts by explaining that basic anatomic pathology case scenarios will be highlighted during the tutorial.
 The scenarios include: